Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor is required to have at least three years of experience and must have both general liability and property damage insurance.
 You should also check a company's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-You want to hire a provider with positive reviews and a history of good customer service.
+Look for a a company with glowing reviews and stories of positive service experiences.

-Always make sure you understand the details of a planned project.
-When HVAC repairs are required, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to ensure that it’s working properly.
-When replacing your HVAC, request that the company explain the new estimated installation time, energy efficiency, model, brand, and features.
-Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should explain the particular parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
+When replacing your HVAC, have the contractor explain the new energy efficiency, estimated installation time, model, brand, and features.
+Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Trustworthy HVAC companies back their services with warranties.
-Compare warranties from different companies, while remembering that more comprehensive coverage is better.
-Look for the company that provides the most coverage for a fair price.
+Reputable HVAC companies back their work with warranties.
+Look at warranties from different companies, keeping in mind that more comprehensive coverage is better.
+Look for the company that offers the most coverage for a fair price.

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are required.
-You should also have an inspection if you notice any new issues, like strange noises, leaks, or unusual smells.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, like unusual smells, strange noises, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, so it will be easier to get an appointment.
 This also helps get your system ready for the summer and winter, which is when it normally gets the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
 You might also consider purchasing a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
 The exact amount of time will be based on things like how large your home is, how easily accessible different parts of the system are, and whether your technician discovers any problems.